lpun-majessica/lpun-majessica/README.md

   - I'm currently a :dog: **Veterinary Medicine** :cat: undergraduate student with a passion for data analytics.
 After completing the Google **Data Analytics** Certificate Program, I'm now seeking to expand my knowledge and skills in this exciting, ever-changing field.

-  - I love listening to :musical_note: music during my freetime and while working casually.
-My favourite artists are Taylor Swift, Vu Cat Tuong and NewJeans!
+  - I love listening to :musical_note: music during my free time and while working casually.
+My favourite artists are Taylor Swift, Vu Cat Tuong, and NewJeans!

   - Here is my favorite quote:
   > "Twenty years from now you will be more disappointed by the things that you ***didn't*** do than the one that you did."